mattyschell/geodatabase-replication-toiler/README.md

 ## Create a Replica

-This an opinionated wrapper to ESRI arcpy functions.
+This is an opinionated wrapper to ESRI arcpy functions.
 Update the environmentals and good luck to you.

 ```
 > sample-createreplica.bat